welly2103/extended-post-status/readme.txt

 Be careful, posts without a valid status will be hidden!
 Just change the status of your post with a custom status to a system status (e.g. publish or draft) before you delete a custom status or deactivate the plugin.
 Your posts will never be deleted, but you need to know your old status slugs once you have deleted a status or deactivated the plugin to get your posts back.

+= Why is a hidden status still visible in dropdowns? =

+The "Hide in admin drop downs" option only hides the status if the current post doesn't have the status.
+As long as your post has the hidden status, the drop down will still show it.

 == Changelog ==

+= 1.0.10 =
+* [Added] Hide status in admin drop downs
+* [Fixed] Selected custom statuses will auto select other custom statuses in admin drop downs.

 = 1.0.9 =
 * [Fixed] PHP error on accessing a non-object on admin menu page